- Social / Environmental Impact

 Use the Google map to orient yourself about where in the world this trip is.
 The location indicates the starting point for this trip.

-Book with confidence: To reserve your spot on a tour, a 30% deposit will be required.
-However, you can book with complete peace of mind as this deposit will be 100% refundable until 61 days prior to the trip start date.
+To reserve your spot on a tour, a 40% deposit will be required.
+40 days prior to the trip we need 100% payment.

-This trip has a variable start date, so you can plan a departure date for when it is safe to travel.
+This trip has a variable start date, so you can plan a departure date that suits you.

 Be sure you have traveler's insurance.